AdelRedaa97/react-native-select-dropdown/README.md

 function recieves selected item and its index in data array

+if multipleSelect is true then recives only array of item.

 | Type     | Required |
 | -------- | -------- |
 | function | Yes      |